solidi/writing/35-what-is-a-staff-engineer-anyway.md

 **They collaborate outside with other engineers.** They don’t reinvent the wheel every time.
 When they face new challenging problems, they first look for an existing solution.
 If found, they utilize and expand the approach, so it is applied exponentially.
 They collaborate with others to form unified solutions that can scale in the organization.

 **Steer the business away from disastrous decisions.** These engineers are held to a standard of creative solutions and delivery.
-When the time comes to define technical feasibility, if the [business](https://dev.to/solidi/what-is-a-product-manager-anyway-3pc4) is going down the path of continuous short term patching and mounting technical debt, they speak up.
+When the time comes to define technical feasibility, if the [business](https://dev.to/solidi/what-is-a-product-manager-anyway-3pc4) is going down the path of continuous short-term patching and mounting technical debt, they speak up.
 For those systems that may not survive long, they balance genuinely maintainable systems and delivery.

 **And also make the business find unrealized potential.** For the impossibly difficult technical feasibility projects, they recommend alternatives and find larger initiatives to improve the customer and the system’s longevity.
 They combine technologies, find opportunities for delivery, and balance skillsets with key results while keeping it interesting for the engineers.
 They advocate for systemic change.